India approves emergency use of remdesivir to treat COVID-19 patients

 FACTBOX-Worldwide coronavirus cases cross 6.27 million, death toll over 374,612

-(Reporting by Anuron Kumar Mitra and Manas Mishra in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Anuron Kumar Mitra and Manas Mishra in Bengaluru; Editing by Arun Koyyur and Louise Heavens)

 ((AnuronKumar.Mitra@thomsonreuters.com; +91 99863 58469;))